Occupational Exposure

 How to Document Chemical Plant Exposure

-Building a strong claim requires documenting your work history and asbestos exposure.
+Building a strong claim requires documenting your work history and exposure to these materials.
 Even workers with incomplete records can often reconstruct their exposure history.

 Helpful Evidence